 Looking for something a little more unique?
 Jalapeños can be found in a number of colors like purple, black, and orange, and other varieties like lemon spice and Jaloro.

-Jalapeños taste fresh and bright, with a decent spicy kick.
+Jalapeños taste fresh, bright, and grassy, with a decent spicy kick.
 They are similar to serranos, but less spicy.
 Chipotle (dried or smoked red jalapeños) take on a deep and rich flavor.

 Jalapeños can be used wherever you want a bit of spice.
 You can use them in place of bell pepper and sautee them with your eggs, use fresh or pickled jalapeños as a pizza topping, incorporate fresh jalapeño or chipotle into a sauce, and much more.
 They are also amazing raw in salsas and pico de gallo, or in a poke bowl or salad.